gormonn/gormonn/README.md

   <summary>Details</summary>

   Warface.lol - This is my third project after renovating second one "uzerbar.ru".

+It was a purely client-side web application.
+I enjoyed creating it simply because it was aesthetically pleasing and one-of-a-kind.
+I aimed to make the interface closely resemble the original game's interface.

+There were several features:

+- A spinner for loot boxes (no financial investments, just for fun)
+- Userbar generator

 In 2013, when I joined the startup CyberArenaPro, I had to abandon the project.
 As a result, only video recordings remain from the project, which were created by community members of the game.
 </details>

 <details>